Inkaterra La Casona

 Cuzco’s location and altitude result in only two seasons: rainy and dry.
 The rainy season typically lasts from November to March, with the heaviest rains arriving in January and February.
 The best time to visit Cuzco and the surrounding area is during April-October.
 Though daytime temperatures rest in the mid-to upper 60s throughout the year, the city sees fewer rain showers during its winter months.
 Bring warm clothing as night-time temperatures dip into the low 30s and 40s due to the altitude.

-Call us on to start planning your vacation to Inkaterra La Casona or take a look at our itineraries to Cuzco Sacred Valley and Machu Picchu
+Call us on to start planning your holiday to Inkaterra La Casona or take a look at our itineraries to Peru

 Exclusive eleven-suite boutique hotel set in an exquisite 16th-century mansion in the heart of Cusco.
 La Casona offers complete luxury in this historic town and the perfect base from which to explore the surrounding landscape.